mayerantoine/duplicategenerator/README.md

 ```

 **NOTE**: This is a beta product.
-Most of orgininal authors to model phonetic, OCR and typographical modifications functionalities are in an 'alpha' state and have received limited testing.
+Most of orgininal authors functionalities to model phonetic, OCR and typographical modifications functionalities are in an 'alpha' state and have received limited testing.